Project description

 The new connection will involve building two new electricity substations (one for National Grid and one for UK Power Networks, which they will deliver) and two new pylons, along with the dismantling of one existing pylon.

-Site update – January 2025
+Site update – May 2025

-We continue to make good progress to build Little Horsted substation.
+We’re continuing to build Little Horsted substation.

-What you may see/notice on site over the next few months
+What you may see/notice on site:

-- Enclosed building structures for control and protection equipment.
+- Enclosed building structures for control and protection equipment

-- Improvements to land off Palehouse Common and Sand Hill Lane to benefit protected species – this includes scrub and hedge planting, fruit tree planting, wildflower meadow creation, pond enhancements, the installation of bat and bird boxes and erection of deer fencing.
+- Improvements to land off Palehouse Common and Sand Hill Lane to benefit protected species.
+This includes scrub and hedge planting, fruit tree planting, wildflower meadow creation, pond enhancements, the installation of bat and bird boxes and erection of deer fencing

-- From June, we’ll prepare for the overhead line works needed to connect the substation to the network.
 This requires work to neighbouring pylons and the overhead wires either side of the new substation from East Sussex National Hotel, Golf Resort & Spa (to the west) and Sand Hill Lane, Harveys Lane and Palehouse Common (to the east).

 - From September to November our contractors will be working at height on pylons and there will be overhead line wire activity.